Blue is about people helping people

 In every Blue hometown

-Our Prime Time Advantage Club, for Blue members 50 and finer, goes on downtown and regional adventures, ranging from baseball games and museum tours to movie days and holiday parties.
+For Blue Prime Time members 50 and finer, events go on downtown and regionally with adventures ranging from baseball games and museum tours to movie days and holiday parties.